 \subsection{Main Results}

 \autoref{tab:failure-rates} reports FRs across the three subsets in PersistBench.
+The median FRs are $53\%$ for \emph{cross-domain leakage} and $97.8\%$ for \emph{sycophancy}, in contrast with $16.5\%$ for \emph{beneficial memory}.
+Sycophancy scenarios closely reflect realistic long-term-memory interactions and approximate deployment risk, while cross-domain scenarios are realistic, but curated to expose challenging cases of memory transfer and reflect both deployment risk and benchmark hardness.

-For \emph{cross-domain leakage} and \emph{sycophancy} with median $53\%$ and $97.8\%$ respectively.
-In contrast, the median FR for \emph{beneficial memory} is $16.5\%$.
-FR for \emph{cross-domain leakage} exhibits great variability across LLMs, ranging from range from $4.0\%$ (GPT-5.2) to $91.0\%$ (Qwen3-235B-A22B-thinking).
-The majority of models, including several proprietary LLMs, have leakage rates above $40\%$, indicating difficulty in isolating irrelevant long-term memories. \emph{sycophancy} failure rates have a median of $97.7\%$ with 14 models exceeding $95\%$ and 4 models reaching a $100\%$ failure rate.
+FR for \emph{cross-domain leakage} exhibits great variability across LLMs, ranging from $4.0\%$ (GPT-5.2) to $91.0\%$ (Qwen3-235B-A22B-thinking).
+The majority of models, including several proprietary LLMs, have leakage rates above $40\%$, indicating difficulty in isolating irrelevant long-term memories. \emph{sycophancy} failure rates have a median of $97.8\%$ with 12 models exceeding $95\%$ and 3 models reaching a $100\%$ failure rate.
 This suggests that, once long-term memory encodes user beliefs or attributes, most models systematically defer to these memories even when objective responses are required.
 FR@1, FR@2 and the trends are discussed in \autoref{sec:frk_progression}.
 Finally, the performance on the \emph{beneficial memory} subset is mixed and does not consistently align with safety performance.
 FRs range from $2.0\%$ (Claude-opus-4.5) to $59.0\%$ (Llama-4-Maverick), with several models that perform well on \emph{beneficial memory} simultaneously exhibiting high FRs on \emph{sycophancy} or \emph{cross-domain leakage}.
 For example, Gemini-3-Pro and Grok-4 achieve low beneficial memory failure rates ($4–5\%$) while exhibiting $100\%$ \textit{sycophancy} failure.

 Unsurprisingly, the two safety categories are strongly correlated (Pearson $r=0.757$) with each other, but both are weakly correlated with \emph{Beneficial Memory Use}.
 This suggests that memory misuse and memory under-utilization may be distinct failure modes.